pzembrod/cc64/File-formats.md

 So the build and test scripts inside VICE can signal they're done by scratching the file "notdone".

+## x16emu

+For building and testing the [Commander X16](https://www.commanderx16.com/) flavour of cc64 I am using the official emulator [x16emu](https://www.commanderx16.com/forum/index.php?/files/file/25-commander-x16-emulator-winmaclinux/).
+Other than VICE, x16emu supports only very limited file operations from a Linux-dir backed emulated drive, namely just LOAD and SAVE, but no sequential file operations which cc64 of course needs. x16emu supports full file operations only with an SDCard image backed drive.
+I am nonetheless using an x16files/ dir containing PETSCII files in the same way as c64files/ and c16files/ with VICE, and in a separate step the content of this dir is written into an SDCard image to be then used by x16emu.
+After a build or test run, expected output files are then copied from the SDCard image back to x16files/.

+Autostarting and cripting x16emu works very similar to scripting VICE, with the difference that the T64 mechanism doesn't work.
+Instead, the binary is put into x16files/ and thus the SDCard image, and the keyboard buffer input, which in this case also includes a LOAD and a RUN command, needs to be passed to x16emu in a file instead of a command line flag.

+Signalling the completion of a build or test operation by scratching the "notdone" file works just like in VICE, with the difference that the script controlling and eventually terminating x16emu needs to look into an SDCard image instead of into a directory.

+For formatting and copying to and from SDCard images I use the tools from the Debian package "mtools" (they do need root privilege like loopback mounting would), and for initial partitioning I use sfdisk from the "fdisk" package.

 ## Forth sources